10up/autoshare-for-twitter/README.md

 ## Changelog

-A complete listing of all notable changes to Eight Day Week are documented in [CHANGELOG.md](https://github.com/10up/auto-share-for-twitter/blob/develop/CHANGELOG.md).
+A complete listing of all notable changes to Eight Day Week are documented in [CHANGELOG.md](https://github.com/10up/autoshare-for-twitter/blob/develop/CHANGELOG.md).

 ## Contributing

-Please read [CODE_OF_CONDUCT.md](https://github.com/10up/auto-share-for-twitter/blob/develop/CODE_OF_CONDUCT.md) for details on our code of conduct, [CONTRIBUTING.md](https://github.com/10up/auto-share-for-twitter/blob/develop/CONTRIBUTING.md) for details on the process for submitting pull requests to us, and [CREDITS.md](https://github.com/10up/auto-share-for-twitter/blob/develop/CREDITS.md) for a listing of maintainers, contributors, and libraries for Auto Share for Twitter.
+Please read [CODE_OF_CONDUCT.md](https://github.com/10up/autoshare-for-twitter/blob/develop/CODE_OF_CONDUCT.md) for details on our code of conduct, [CONTRIBUTING.md](https://github.com/10up/autoshare-for-twitter/blob/develop/CONTRIBUTING.md) for details on the process for submitting pull requests to us, and [CREDITS.md](https://github.com/10up/autoshare-for-twitter/blob/develop/CREDITS.md) for a listing of maintainers, contributors, and libraries for Autoshare for Twitter.

 ## Like what you see?